lamroger/lamroger-personal/src/posts/on-working-out.md

 - Sed posuere consectetur est at lobortis
 - Aenean lacinia bibendum nulla sed consectetur
-- Sed posuere consectetur est at lobortis
+- Sed posuere consectetur est at

 How about an ordered list of stuff: